 You may feel worried about having a bowel accident, embarrassed, or even feel sad or depressed.
 Other stressful events in your life, such as moving, job loss, or the loss of a loved one, can cause problems with your digestion.

-Ask your doctor or nurse about these tips to help you manage your ulcerative colitis:
+These tips may help you manage your ulcerative colitis:

-Your doctor may give you some drugs to help relieve your symptoms.
-Based on how severe your ulcerative colitis is and how you respond to treatment, your doctor may recommend one or more of these drugs:
+Your provider may give you some medicines to help relieve your symptoms.
+Based on how severe your ulcerative colitis is and how you respond to treatment, you may need to take one or more of these medicines:

 There are many types of drugs your doctor may use to prevent or treat attacks of your ulcerative colitis.

-Your ongoing care will be based on your unique needs.
-Your doctor will tell you when to return for an exam of the inside of your rectum and colon through a flexible tube (sigmoidoscopy or colonoscopy).
+Your ongoing care will be based on your needs.
+Your provider will tell you when to return for an exam of the inside of your rectum and colon through a flexible tube (sigmoidoscopy or colonoscopy).